 Bereavement services: Services, such as hospice counseling, offered to families of Medicare participants for up to a year after the participant has passed away.

-Catastrophic coverage: the point when the cost for an individual’s prescription drugs reach a set maximum level ($4,700 in 2015) within any given calendar year.
-Prescription drug coverage kicks in at this point to cover most prescription drug expenses, asking individuals to pay the higher of $2.65 for generic drugs and $6.60 for brand names, or 5% of the total cost.
+Catastrophic coverage: the point when the cost for an individual’s prescription drugs reach a set maximum level ($6,350 in 2020) within any given calendar year.
+Prescription drug coverage kicks in at this point to cover most prescription drug expenses, asking individuals to pay 5% of the total cost.

 Certificate of medical necessity: documentation required to be signed and submitted by a physician before a Medicare participant can receive coverage for certain medical equipment.